 Although the fiesta is held at different places in the city, you will find the main bonfire on Poniente Beach.
 It’s a good idea to get there early so as to find a good spot to enjoy traditional Asturian and Celtic music while seeing that everyone is expectantly waiting for the bonfire to be lit, for the firework display to start and, of course, to dance the ancient danza prima.

-If you are going to spend a few days here, we recommend you visit the Botanical Gardens, which, year after year, celebrate the summer solstice, a very special activity that includes children’s workshops, guided tours and entertainment provided by mythological creatures.
+If you are going to spend a few days here, we recommend you visit the Botanical Gardens, which, year after year, celebrate the summer solstice, a very special activity that includes children’s workshops and guided tours.

 We look forward to seeing you!